 Slow Cooker Tex Mex Stuffed Peppers are filled with a mix of spices, rice, and beef.
-Make a complete meal out of this dish by serving the peppers with sour cream, guacamole, and tortilla chips for scooping.
+Make a complete meal out of this dish by serving the peppers with sour cream, guacamole, tortilla chips and Black Bean and Corn Salsa.

-I’ve been making stuffed peppers since I lived in DC in my mid-20s.
-I’d make a big batch and take them for lunches all week.
-There’s something about this filling, healthy, compact meal that makes me happy to find it in my lunch or for dinner as leftovers.
-This is my favorite version to-date.
+I've been making stuffed peppers since I lived in DC in my mid-20s.
+I'd make a big batch and take them for lunches all week.
+There's something about this filling, healthy, compact meal that makes me happy to find it in my lunch or for dinner as leftovers.
+This is my favorite version to-date (a close second and third are these vegetarian versions - Mexican Stuffed Peppers and Vegetable and Rice Stuffed Peppers).
 And I love that it can be made in the slow cooker!
 Here’s how!

 By the way, do you love freezer meals as much as I do?
 Check out all of my freezer-friendly meals which each include a printable label to attach to the meal.